 GMT +1 (GMT +2 from the last Sunday in March until the last Sunday in October).

 Avis, Europcar and Sixt are among the car rental companies operating at Basel Airport.

-The terminal contains an information desk, restaurants and cafes, duty-free shopping, currency exchange facilities and ATMs.
+The terminal contains an information desk, restaurants and cafes, duty-free shopping, currency exchange facilities, a comprehensive business centre and ATMs.

 There is plenty of short and long-term parking available, but prices vary between the French and Swiss sides.

 Unlimited free WiFi is available in the airport.